mattpfeffer/classtrate/README.md

 # classtrate

-A small utility for stripping unwanted classes from html strings ✂️
+A small utility for stripping unwanted classes from HTML strings ✂️

 ## When do you need this?